How to Deal With a Real Estate Bidding War

 Always Get a Pre-Approval Letter

-This is where it becomes highly imperative to know the difference between being pre-approved and pre-qualified for a mortgage.
-Many real estate agents will take their buyer’s letter and be too lazy to look it over.
+Knowing the difference between being pre-approved and pre-qualified for a mortgage becomes imperative.
+Many real estate agents will take their buyer’s letter and be too lazy to review it.

 I can’t tell you the number of times I get a pre-qualification letter from a buyer’s broker.
 This type of mortgage letter isn’t worth the paper it’s written on.
 It would be best if you insisted on a mortgage pre-approval.

-A while back, there were multiple offers on a home I was marketing in Holliston, Massachusetts.
+A while back, multiple offers were received on a home I was marketing in Holliston, Massachusetts.
 The agent presented a proposal with a pre-qualification letter.

-The buyer’s credit score, income, and employment were not even checked.
+The buyer’s credit score, income, and employment were not checked.
 This is what’s called WORTHLESS.
-The agent cost the client dearly, as the seller didn’t want to wait a day with other offers on the table.
+The agent cost the client dearly, as the seller didn’t want to wait a day for other offers.

 Continue to Think About The Home Appraisal

 When a buyer makes a high offer, it is essential to compare the price to what your home is worth.
-The higher you go over the house’s actual value, the more likely you are to run into problems with buyer funding from the lender.
+The higher you go over the house’s actual value, the more likely you will encounter problems with buyer funding from the lender.

 Anytime a buyer purchases a home with a loan, the lender requires an appraisal to verify the house’s market value before funding the loan.